cblevins/sp21-dig-stud/hands-on/audio-editing.md

 You will be working in pairs today to learn how to use Audacity.
 By the end of the class, the goal is to have a roughly 2-3 minute recording where the two of you discuss ideas for what you'd like to as a class during Weeks 12 and 13, interspersed with music and sound effects.
 It should incorporate the following components:

 - Brief musical introduction
-- Audio of your conversation
+- Main audio of your conversation
 - A personal sign-off

 ### Part I: Recording